customcommander/ris/README.md

 ### Writing RIS formatted content

-The library exposes a `write` function that takes an input of the same type than the output of the `parser` function.
+The library exposes a `write` function that takes an input of the same type than the output of the `read` function.

 ```javascript
 write([ { "TY": ["JOUR"]